 Have you had a dream like that?

 Natural Dreamwork honors the realness of our dreams.
-We approach the events, images, encounters, and feelings as worthy of real attention and care.
+Together, you and I will engage with the events, images, encounters, and feelings as worthy of real attention and care.

 Dreamwork engages the senses and activates memory, reconnecting you to past versions of yourself or enabling visions of the future, generating hope and healing.